Prague main station: Location map

 At the main Czech Railways (CD) ticket office you can pay in koruna or in euros, with cash or cards, open from the small hours of early morning until after midnight.
 You'll find plenty of ATMs in the station.

-Private operator Regiojet has 3 small clearly-marked ticket offices all on level -2, with varying opening hours.
+Private operator Regiojet has a clearly-marked ticket office on level -2, with varying opening hours.
 Leo Express also has a ticket office, close to the main CD one.

 Main ticket office at Prague Hlavni

-Main Czech Railways (CD) ticket office, for advance bookings & international tickets, located at the rear of level -2.
+Czech Railways (CD) ticket office, for domestic tickets (counters to the left) & international tickets (counters to the right), at the rear of level -2.

 Leo Express ticket office at Prague Hlavni Regiojet ticket office at Prague Hlavni